LIGHTHOUSE

 2.)
 The lighthouse must be exhibited during the calendar year in which it was built.

 4.)
-Openings or designs should be covered with clear or colored transparent paper or plastic to give the design openings a colorful affect when a light is placed behind them.
-The lighthouse must be lighted by either a candle or battery powered light.
+Openings or designs should be covered with clear or colored transparent paper or plastic to give the design openings a colorful effect when a light is placed behind them.
+The lighthouse must be lighted by batterypowered light.
 Lighted systems must be installed in a safe and secure manner.
 Each entrant is responsible for the safety of the lighthouse as well as him or herself.

 5.)
 The lighthouse will be pulled by a securely mounted strap, rope or handle along the parade route.
-The light house may be mounted on wheels such as a wagon so as to be more visible to the viewing public.
-The individual entering the project shall supply the effort of movement.
-The entrant must walk at a reasonable pace while pulling the light house, so the parade will proceed properly.
+The lighthouse may be mounted on wheels such as a wagon so as to be more visible to the viewing public.
+The individual enterIng the project shall supply the effort of movement.
+The entrant must walk at a reasonable pace while pulling the lighthouse, so that the parade will proceed properly.

 6.)
-Showed a breakdown occur, the entrant will step out of line temporarily, so as to not hold up the other entrants.
-A Nut Club member will assist in making temporary repairs, permitting the entrant to reenter the line of march.
+Should a breakdown occur, the entrant will step out of the line temporarily, so as not to hold up the other entrants.
+A Nut Club member will assist in making temporary repairs, permitting the entrant to re-enter the line of march.

 PARADE ROUTE: